lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 ![png](https://lawko698.github.io/assets/images/Detecting%20Prostate%20Cancers_files/Detecting%20Prostate%20Cancers_41_1.png)

 From the histogram, we do not see a normal distribution in any 10 attributes.
-Interestingly, in attribute 1,3,4,5, as you move along the x-axis the number of points at value 3 dips quite sharply.
 Overall, there is a slow declining trend as you move along the x-axis.

 <h1>Association between variables: Correlation matrix</h1>